MHKiT-Python Installation

 Install MHKiT-Python

-This option is recommended for MHKiT-Python users.
-To install MHKiT-Python using pip:
+This option is recommended as a fast installation for MHKiT-Python users.
+To install MHKiT-Python using conda, in an Anaconda Prompt:

 Option 2: Clone Repository from GitHub